x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/disable-basic-authentication-in-exchange-online.md

 |IMAP clients|• IMAP4 <br/>• Authenticated SMTP|

 > [!NOTE]
-> IBlocking Basic authentication will block app passwords in Exchange Online.
+> Blocking Basic authentication will block app passwords in Exchange Online.
 For more information about app passwords, see [Create an app password for Office 365](https://support.office.com/article/3e7c860f-bda4-4441-a618-b53953ee1183.aspx).

 ### What do you need to know before you begin?